sampsyo/cs6120/content/blog/2019-11-13-pre/index.md

 which means I cannot create a new variable with a specific name.

-I can use built-in functions to create an instruction and get the result pointer, but the real trouble is that I don't find a way to implement this: create the same instruction in two branches, and refer them using one pointer after branches merge.
+I can use built-in functions to create an instruction and get the result pointer, but the real trouble is that there is no way to do this: create the same instruction in two branches, and refer them using one pointer after branches merge.
 What I can do is to create a `phi` function to get a merged result,